dkt26111/Grafana-MySQL_Docker-Compose/README.md

 * *volumes_from*
 * *network_mode: "service:<service_name>"*

 For a simple scenario it will suffice, how about when the dependent container is ready but the dependent service or process is not?
-Particularly, like database, or 3rd party remote API.
+Particularly, database, or any other services need prolonged startup time.

 ### Solutions